atroia/Applescript/README.md

 **Change Extension**

 Change all the extensions of files of one file type to another.
 Currently default set to change HTML file extensions to PHP.

+**Create Job Folders**

+This script will create an Ebook working folder structure within a parent folder.
+Folders are "~finals", "~src", "EPUB2", "EPUB3", and "KF8".

+**Hard Cover Dimensions**

+This script will help with the math in determining the max width of a hard cover book file.